Small-Scale Poultry Processing

 The rate of freezing affects the meat:

-Slow freezing (3-72 hours) results in large ice crystals, which damage cells and membranes.
+- Slow freezing (three to 72 hours) results in large ice crystals, which damage cells and membranes.
 Upon thaw, there is more drip loss.

-- Liquid immersion or spray: the product is immersed in a freezing liquid.
-(1)
+- Liquid immersion or spray immerses the product in a freezing liquid (Barbut, 2002).

-The packaging material used for frozen meat should be strong, because the meat will dehydrate and get freezer burn if exposed to cold air.
-(1) Some bags are made for cooler use and some for freezer use.
-One on-farm processor recommends a bag of at least .002 mil thickness.
-(39) The material should be moisture-proof and stretchable so that it will cling to the meat.
-(1) If meat will be frozen for a long time, it is better to vacuum-pack it.
-This removes the insulating air, makes a skintight package, and prevents water evaporation and ice formation inside.
-Removing the oxygen also helps reduce oxidation and rancidity.
-(1)
+The packaging material used for frozen meat should be strong because the meat will dehydrate and get freezer burn if exposed to cold air (Barbut, 2002).
+Some bags are made for cooler use and some for freezer use.
+The material should be moisture-proof and stretchable so that it will cling to the meat (Barbut, 2002).
+If meat will be frozen for a long time, it is better to vacuum-pack it.
+This removes the insulating air, makes a skin-tight package, and prevents water evaporation and ice formation inside.
+Removing the oxygen also helps reduce oxidation and rancidity (Barbut, 2002).

 Bone darkening is sometimes seen in young chickens after freezing.
-"This shows as a dark/bloody appearance of the tips of the bones and muscle areas close to bone.
-Myoglobin squeezed out from the bone marrow, through the relatively porous bone structure of young chicken, during the freezing process causes this."
-(1) It is usually seen around the leg, thigh, and wing bones, and is unappealing to consumers.
-(1)
+“This shows as a dark/ bloody appearance of the tips of the bones and muscle areas close to bone.
+Myoglobin squeezed out from the bone marrow, through the relatively porous bone structure of young chicken, during the freezing process causes this” (Barbut, 2002).
+It is usually seen around the leg, thigh, and wing bones, and is unappealing to consumers (Barbut, 2002).

 On-farm processors usually clean with water hoses, using hot water and soap, followed by a water rinse and a sanitizing rinse.
-Small and large plants clean with pressure washers.
+Small and large plants clean with pressure washers, and water is disposed of through a center drain on the floor of each room.
 When processing under inspection, written sanitation procedures are required.

-Waste from processing includes offal, feathers, and blood.
-On-farm processors usually compost their waste.
-ATTRA's Farm-Scale Composting publication provides a list of information resources and suppliers.
+Waste from processing includes offal, feathers, and blood and on-farm processors usually compost their waste.
+ATTRA’s Farm-Scale Composting publication provides a list of information resources and suppliers.

 Small plants usually pay rendering companies to pick up barrels of waste, often at a flat rate (the same price whether they pick up one barrel or several).
 Because of the high expense, some processors are considering switching to large-scale composting or to incineration.

 A lot of water is used in processing, especially for scalding, washing carcasses, chilling, and clean up.
 Large plants use about eight gallons per bird.
-The wastewater "cannot simply be discharged into lakes and rivers because of the relatively high content of organic matter such as protein and fat and the microorganisms present."
-(1)
+The wastewater “cannot simply be discharged into lakes and rivers because of the relatively high content of organic matter such as protein and fat and the microorganisms present” (Barbut, 2002).

 On-farm processors often apply the wastewater to a garden.
 Small-plant processors may discharge into a municipal sewage system, but a municipality can charge high fees for treating water with a lot of organic matter.
 Some initial treatment at the plant will lower this cost.
 In fact, most large plants—and some small ones—have extensive water-treatment facilities.
-At large plants, water and its associated treatment as waste costs $5.00 per 1,000 gallons.
-(5)
+At large plants, water and its associated treatment as waste costs $5.00 per 1,000 gallons (Sams, 2001).

 Treating wastewater starts with screening out big chunks and ends with the breakdown of dissolved organic matter by microorganisms.
 Treatment methods must be able to handle fluctuations in waste load, which can vary depending on what is occurring in the plant (e.g., slaughter, clean-up, or downtime).
 Treatment also takes into consideration the use of cleaning agents in the plant.